tuladhar/devops-on-mac/README.md

 # My macOS 🍏

+> Leave a star ⭐️ if you found this helpful, and please [suggest here](https://github.com/tuladhar/my-macos/issues/new) of any apps I should check out! 🙌

 ### If I were to get a new Mac, here are the apps and tools I’d install right away.

 | Application                                   | Description                                      | Link                                                                 |